MikaelEliasson/EntityFramework.Utilities/README.md

 Profilers like MiniProfilers wrap the connection.
 EFUtilities need a "pure" connection.
 One of the arguments is a connection that you can supply.

+#### Permissions

+The SQL Server provider creates a temporary template.
+The login you are using must have permissions to create and drop a table.

 ### Update by query